Burnaby North Secondary School: Athletics

 Burnaby North currently offers a Hockey Academy, a Soccer Academy, and a Basketball Academy program.
 Several NHL players have attended this school, most notably Joe Sakic, Cliff Ronning, Mike Santorelli, and Ryan Nugent-Hopkins.

-The school has a competitive volleyball team, having won several provincial titles, and a competitive swimming team, which have won multiple district titles and often places high at the provincial level.
-The school has very talented soccer teams as well, boys and girls.
-Burnaby North is also well known for their table tennis team, which have won numerous provincial titles.
+The school has a competitive volleyball team, which has several provincial titles, and a competitive swimming team, which has won multiple district titles and often places high at the provincial level.
+The school has very talented soccer teams as well, both boys' and girls'.
+Burnaby North is also well known for their table tennis team, which has won numerous provincial titles.

-Burnaby North also had a competitive cheerleading team which performs at school events and competitions, including the Sea to Sky International Cheerleading Championships.
+Burnaby North has a competitive cheerleading team which performs at school events and competitions, including the Sea to Sky International Cheerleading Championships.
 This competition is the second largest in North America.

 School Band

 While Burnaby North is considered a highly academic school, its music program is also renowned.
-In the summer of 2015, the band director, Peter Wenzek who ran the concert bands, the orchestra, and the marching band, left Burnaby North to teach elementary students.
-The jazz bands, concert bands, marching band, and orchestra are taught by Ms. Alley Steiger.
-Its concert and jazz band programs are the largest in Western Canada, and are often invited to national music festivals, such as the Kiwanis Music Festival.
+In the summer of 2015, the band director, Peter Wenzek, who ran the concert bands, the orchestra, and the marching band, left Burnaby North to teach elementary students.
+The jazz bands, concert bands, marching band, and orchestra are taught by Alley Steiger.

+The school's concert and jazz band programs are the largest in Western Canada, and are often invited to national music festivals, such as the Kiwanis Music Festival.
 The school's marching band, well known for their maroon uniforms and Viking headwear, are often invited to participate in the Calgary Stampede and other national events.
 New uniforms for the marching band were introduced in June 2012 during the annual Hats Off Day Parade.
-It won gold in the large ensemble and orchestra classes of the 2015 Vancouver Kiwanis Music Festival.
+The band won gold in the large ensemble and orchestra classes of the 2015 Vancouver Kiwanis Music Festival.

 Viking Head

 Burnaby North's Viking Head statue was installed in 1994.
 The enormous black head wearing a two-horned helmet and facing Union Street was built by the school's Technology Education wing's welding staff and students.
-Traditionally, it gets decorated with a Santa hat every Christmas season, and bunny ears during Easter.
+Traditionally, it is decorated with a Santa hat every Christmas season, and bunny ears during Easter.
 During the 2010 Winter Olympics in Vancouver, it was covered with a red and white tuque and scarf, the national colours of Canada.

 Filming

 Burnaby North was used for the public service announcement-style commercial of Metroid Prime 2: Echoes that was shown in North America.

-The movie Hot Rod also had scenes filmed at the outside stairway location.
+The movie Hot Rod had scenes filmed at the outside stairway location.